lostindark/DriverStoreExplorer/README.md

 ### Overview
 --------
 Driver Store Explorer [RAPR] makes it easier to deal with Windows [driver store](https://msdn.microsoft.com/en-us/library/ff544868(VS.85).aspx).
-Supported operations include enumeration, adding a driver package (stage), adding & installing, deletion and force deletion from the driver store.
+Supported operations include list/add/install/delete third-party driver packages.

 ### Features:
-* Enumerate / List all the packages staged in the current driver store.
-* Support offline driver store.
+* Support online (local machine) and offline driver store.
-* Showing device associated with drivers.
-* Export the list as CSV.
+* Enumerate / list all third-party driver packages in the driver store.
+Showing device associated with drivers.
+Export the driver package list as CSV.
 * Add a driver package to the driver store.
-* Delete a package from the store.
+* Delete one or multiple driver packages from the store.
-* Deletion of multiple driver packages (batch mode).
+* Detect old and not used driver packages (best effort).
 * Full fledged GUI Supports grouping / sorting on any column.
-* Supports re-arranging of / Selecting specific columns.
+Supports re-arranging of / selecting specific columns.

 ### Screenshots:
 ![Screenshot of DriverStoreExplorer](https://github.com/lostindark/DriverStoreExplorer/raw/master/Screenshots/Screenshot.png "Screenshot of Driver Store Explorer")